Fibered Categories a la Jean Benabou: Definability

 Now we are ready to define the notion of definability for subfibrations. \begin{Def} A subfibration $\Z$ of a fibration $P : \X \to \B$ is \emph{definable} iff $\Cl = \Ob(\Z)$ and $\MM = {\mathcal{V}} \cap \Z$ are definable classes of objects and morphisms, respectively. \MYenddef \end{Def}

 Without proof we mention a couple of results illustrating the strength of definability.
 Proofs can be found in \cite{Bor} vol.2, Ch.8. \begin{enumerate} \item[(1)] Locally small fibrations are closed under definable subfibrations. \item[(2)] Let $P : \X \to \B$ be a locally small fibration over $\B$ with finite limits.
-Then the class of vertical isomorphisms of $\X$ is a definable subclass of objects of $\X^{(\two)}$ w.r.t.\ $P^{(\two)}$. \item[(3)] If, moreover, $\X$ has finite limits and $P$ preserves them then vertical monos (w.r.t.\ their fibres) form a definable subclass of objects of $\X^{(\two)}$ w.r.t.\ $P^{(\two)}$ and fibrewise terminal objects form a definable subclass of objects of $\X$ w.r.t.\ $P$. \item[(4)] Under the assumptions of (3) for every finite category $\D$ the fibrewise limiting cones of fibrewise $\D$--diagrams from a definable class. \end{enumerate}
+Then the class of vertical isomorphisms of $\X$ is a definable subclass of objects of $\X^{(\two)}$ w.r.t.\ $P^{(\two)}$. \item[(3)] If, moreover, $\X$ has finite limits and $P$ preserves them then vertical monos (w.r.t.\ their fibers) form a definable subclass of objects of $\X^{(\two)}$ w.r.t.\ $P^{(\two)}$ and fiberwise terminal objects form a definable subclass of objects of $\X$ w.r.t.\ $P$. \item[(4)] Under the assumptions of (3) for every finite category $\D$ the fiberwise limiting cones of fiberwise $\D$--diagrams from a definable class. \end{enumerate}

 A pleasant consequence of (3) is that under the assumptions of (3) the class of pairs of the form $(\alpha,\alpha)$ for some vertical arrow $\alpha$ form a definable subclass of the objects of $\X^{(\Gra)}$ w.r.t.\ $P^{(\Gra)}$ where $\Gra$ is the category with two objects $0$ and $1$ and two nontrivial arrows from $0$ to $1$.
 In other words under the assumptions of (3) \emph{equality of morphisms is definable}.